DeltaDizzy/OptionalAtmosphere/README.md

 - blowfish for helping with the coding side of things

+- some random guy for something I cant remember

 - Thomas P. for Kopernicus

 - Mrcarrot for creating the new icon and demonstrating bugs